 You must complete Steps 1-7 within 30 seconds or the procedure will have to be repeated.
 If the procedure needs to be repeated, you must wait at least 30 seconds.
-Note: Before following the procedure, make sure that the ignition is in the 1 (OFF/LOCK) position and all vehicle doors, the hood, and the decklid are closed.
+Note: Before following the procedure, make sure that the ignition is in the off position and all vehicle doors, the hood, and the decklid are closed.

-- 1. Turn the ignition to the 3 (ON) position. - 2.
+- 1. Turn the ignition to the on position. - 2.
 Press the power door unlock control on the door panel three times. - 3.
-Turn the ignition from the 3 (ON) to the 1 (OFF/LOCK) position.
+Turn the ignition from the on to the off position.